xinlinli1990/CarND-Behavioral-Cloning-P3/README.md

 ![hist-aug](./images/hist-center-left-right-aug-equ500.png)

-TODO: Add EXAMPLES

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...

-I finally randomly shuffled the data set and put 20% of the data into a validation set.

-I used this training data for training the model.
+I finally randomly shuffled the dataset and used this training data for training the model.
+An extra complete circle driving hehavior on the first track was collected as my validation set.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.

 ## Model